-- 40. Mr Speaker, in May 2017, the construction of the Taveta-Mwatate road, which is 90 kilometers long and is part of the multinational Arusha-Holili/Taveta-Voi road, was substantially completed.
+- (a) Roads Subsector - 40.
+Mr. Speaker, in May 2017, the construction of the Taveta Mwatate road, which is 90 km long and is part of the multinational Arusha Holili/Taveta Voi road, was substantially completed.
 It now takes one and a half hours to cover the distance, from the previous four hours when it was a gravel road.
-On the Tanzanian side, the doubling of the Sakina-Tengeru section, 14 kilometers long, was nearing completion and construction of the 42-kilometer long Arusha Bypass had commenced.
+On the Tanzanian side, the dualling of the Sakina Tengeru section, 14 km long, was nearing completion and construction of the 42-km long Arusha Bypass had commenced.
 Discussion between the Government of the United Republic of Tanzania and JICA was ongoing for the funding of the Tengeru to Holili section of the project.
-Further, the detailed design studies for the 400-kilometer Malindi-Lunga Lunga and Tanga-Bagamoyo road between Kenya and Tanzania were completed and the AfDB commenced the loan negotiation process by launching an identification mission in May 2017.
-It is anticipated that construction of sections of the road will commence by early 2019. - 41.
-In addition, the feasibility studies and detailed designs of two key links for the Republics of Rwanda and Burundi to the Central Corridor commenced in April 2016.
-One project is the 250-kilometer long Nyakanazi-Kasulu-Manyovu road in Tanzania linking to the 78-kilometer long Rumonge-Bujumbura road in Burundi.
-The other is the 92-kilometer long Lusahunga-Rusumo road in Tanzania linking to the 70-kilometer long Kayonza-Kigali road in Rwanda.
-The studies are expected to be completed by December 2017, after which it is hoped that loan negotiations will commence. - 42.
-In April 2017, the NEPAD-IPPF agreed to consider a request from the EAC to fund the studies on an additional multinational road project; the 87-kilometer long Masaka-Mutukula Road in Uganda, linking to the 163-kilometer long Mutukula-Kyaka and Bugene-Kasulo-Kumunazi roads in Tanzania.
-It is expected that a grant agreement will be signed during the 2017/2018 Financial Year. - 43.
-Both the EAC Vehicle Load Control Act 2016 and the EAC One Stop Border Post Act 2016 commenced on 1 October, 2016.
-The regulations to support the implementation of the two laws were adopted by the Council in April 2017.
-The EAC standardised curricula for drivers of large commercial vehicles have been adopted by the Council of Ministers and the preparation of a legal framework to support their implementation is ongoing.
+Further, the detailed design Studies for the 400-km long Malindi - Lunga Lunga and Tanga - Bagamoyo road between Kenya and Tanzania were completed and the AfDB commenced the loan negotiation process by launching an Identification Mission in May, 2017.
+It is anticipated that construction of sections of the road will commence by early 2019.

+- 41. In addition, the feasibility studies and detailed designs of two key links for the Republics of Rwanda and Burundi to the Central Corridor commenced in April, 2016.
+One project is the 250-km long Nyakanazi Kasulu Manyovu road in Tanzania linking to the 78-km long Rumonge -Bujumbura road in Burundi.
+The other is the 92-km long Lusahunga Rusumo road in Tanzania linking to the 70-km long Kayonza Kigali road in Rwanda.
+The studies are expected to be completed by December 2017 after which it is hoped that loan negotiations will commence. - 42.
+In April, 2017 the NEPAD-IPPF agreed to consider a request from the EAC to fund the studies on an additional multinational road project, the 87km long Masaka Mutukula in Uganda linking to the 163 km long Mutukula-Kyaka and Bugene-Kasulo-Kumunazi Road in Tanzania.
+It is expected that a grant agreement will be signed during the 2017/2018 FY. - 43.
+Both the EAC Vehicle Load Control Act 2016 and the EAC One Stop Border Post Act 2016 commenced on 1st October, 2016.
+The Regulations to support the implementation of the two laws were adopted by the Council in April, 2017.
+The EAC standardized curricula for drivers of large commercial vehicles have been adopted by the Council of Ministers and the preparation of a legal framework to support their implementation is ongoing.